Gabriella439/grace/README.md

 in  twice 2
 ```

-You can also use the following built-in functions:
+You can also use the built-in functions, including:

 * `Double/show : Double -> Text`